khudgins/documentation/agent/proxy/proxy.rst

 Agent Proxy
 -----------

-Without the ability to interact with an enStratus agent on your cloud resources, many automation and security features are not supported.
-The enStratus agent proxy is a service installed on a node (or set of nodes) running on a cloud or on-premises network that allows enStratus to contact resources that would otherwise be inaccessible.
+Without the ability to interact with an Enstratius agent on your cloud resources, many automation and security features are not supported.
+The Enstratius agent proxy is a service installed on a node (or set of nodes) running on a cloud or on-premises network that allows Enstratius to contact resources that would otherwise be inaccessible.

 If you are new to the agent proxy, see the :ref:`Background